SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-bulk-import.md

 <td style="text-align:left"><b>Path</b></td>
 <td style="text-align:left">Remains blank when you create a root asset.
 For a child asset, provide a path up to the root asset.<br><br>
 <b>Example:</b><br>
-For an asset called "Room1" in the hierarchy "Building > Floor > Room" the path value is "Building 1/Floor 1", where "Building 1" and "Floor 1" represent the respective asset types.</td>
+For an asset called "Room 1" in the hierarchy "Building > Floor > Room" the path value is "Building 1/Floor 1", where "Building 1" and "Floor 1" represent the respective asset models.</td>
 <td style="text-align:left">Mandatory (for child assets)</td>
 </tr>
 <tr>